krishpn/insidertrader/README.md

 # Insider Trade

-The project is based on The Securities and Exchange Commission's EDGAR:
+The primary data source of this project is Securities and Exchange Commission's EDGAR.

 - The Securities and Exchange Act, 1934
 - EDGAR
+- CRSP
+- COMPUSTAT